HealthCatalyst/SSIS/R Extensibility Instructions.md

     2. Verify permission to allow the `EDW loader` user account to execute.
     3. Configure `ExternalScriptExecution.dtsx` parameter called `StagingDirectory` with the local folder established in step 1.

 3. Seed four new attribute (`RInterpreterPath`, `ExternalScriptType`, `ExternalScriptSourceEntity`, `ExternalRScript`) names into `EDWAdmin.CatalystAdmin.AttributeBASE`.
-This `AttributeBASE` table can be thought of as a set of keys where values of that key can be set for specific instances of an object elsewhere in `ObjectAttributeBASE`.
+This table can be thought of as a set of keys where values of that key can be set for specific instances of an object elsewhere in `ObjectAttributeBASE`. **Note this SQL can be run as-is.
+There is no configuration required.**

     ```sql
     IF NOT EXISTS